Cultivation of Individual Agency

 IA => Self ∞ NST

-These interactions are realized by the individual drive to learn particular topics or to learn by means of particular approaches.
+These interactions are realised by the individual drive to learn particular topics or to learn by means of particular approaches.
 This drive—also referred to as intrinsic motivation—depends on individual interests, abilities, existing knowledge, curiosity, intuition, imagination, fondness for places or tools, concerns, etc. The interactions are a process of self-exploration, and there is no uniform strategy in terms of the learner’s motivation or of the order in which the steps of ideation (generation of ideas), research, experimentation, or trials must be done.

-The 4Cs Learning Dimensions in R@W
+The 5Cs Learning Dimensions in R@W

 Therefore in R@W they are: